samayer12/cocktails/README.md

 Recipes follow the [Open Recipe Format](https://github.com/techhat/openrecipeformat).
 The intent is to enable data analytics on recipes, because why not?

+## Equipment Assumptions

+We assume you have unlimited access to the following when using this dataset: ice, blender, martini glass, highball glass, margarita glass, shaker tin.

 # Data Processing

 Ingest recipe files using whatever format you prefer.